marcelodiiorio/advance-scenarios/readme.md

 Samples for several Azure AD B2C advance scenarios

+- [Azure AD B2C Invitation](policies/invite)  This sample console app demonstrates how to send sign-up email invitation.
+After you sent the invention, user clicks on a **Confirm account** link, which opens the sign-up page (without the need to validate the email again).
+Use this approach when need to create the uses account by yourself, while letting the user to choose the password.
+This approach is more recommended than creating an account via Graph API and sending the password to the user.

 - [Sing-up with social and local account](policies/sign-up-with-social-and-local-account) - Demonstrate how to create a policy that allows user to sign-up with a social account linked to local account

 - [Force password reset first logon](policies/force-password-reset-first-logon) - Demonstrates how to force user to reset password on the first logon.